 "You'll eat goat intestines with chile, but you won't dare tango?," Cooper replied.

-Despite Bourdain's terror of tango, the upcoming episode of "Parts Unknown" doesn't ignore the mesmerizing dance.
+Despite Bourdain's terror of tango, the Buenos Aires episode of "Parts Unknown" doesn't ignore the mesmerizing dance.

 And should Bourdain follow President Obama's lead and lose his reservations over tango, these five milongas (dance halls) or shows in Buenos Aires are worth checking out: